ytyulkinaxway/axway-open-docs/content/en/docs/central/connected_agent_common_reference/trace_redaction.md

 ## Objectives

-Learn how to to set up redaction and sanitization rules used to ALLOW transaction path, query arguments, request headers, and response headers when sending data to Amplify Central.
+Learn how to set up redaction and sanitization rules used to ALLOW transaction path, query arguments, request headers, and response headers when sending data to Amplify Central.
 With the agent default configuration, this information will not be sent to Amplify.

 ## Path show rules